-Sometimes cool graphic design don’t have to appear obvious.
-Take Leen, a company that’s “cool” just by adopting a minimalistic philosophy in all of their aesthetics.
+Sometimes cool graphic design doesn’t have to appear obvious.
+Take Leen, a company that’s “cool” just by adopting a minimalistic philosophy in its aesthetics.

-Brands appreciate the beauty in minimalism nowadays.
+Brands appreciate the beauty of minimalism nowadays.
 The lack of images can spell success for businesses with traditional or modern branding.

 Here’s Leen Heyn’s minimalist product page for their elegant rings and bangles.
 The tasteful web design is akin to the brand’s exquisite craftsmanship.

 5. Thematic Visuals by LinkedIn

 LinkedIn went against the grain by creating a cool graphic design piece on blog marketing.
 But what makes this content stand out is how they crafted the infographic with thematic visuals.

 For an overly saturated market, LinkedIn captured the audience’s attention by including unorthodox images on an infographic explaining the ins and outs of blogging.
 Who would’ve thought food could be an effective representation of blogs?

 Playing with typography also does raise the bar when it comes to cool designs.
 They are as effective as high-quality images, especially when you put innovation into the mix.

 Here’s McDonald’s going the extra mile for their outdoor advertising, displaying this billboard ad for their fresh salads.
 A horticulture expert planted 16 types of lettuce in this vertical billboard garden.
 And three weeks after, with the help of the rain and sunlight, it spelled out the words “Fresh Salads.”
 This is advertising innovation at its best!